 BRUCE ROBERT HARRIS and JACK W. BATMAN are two-time Tony Award-winning Broadway Producers.
-Since 2005, they have produced over forty plays and musicals for Broadway, London’s West End, Off-Broadway, regional theatres, and national and international tours and festivals plus many private and corporate events.
+Since 2005, they have produced over fifty plays and musicals for Broadway, London’s West End, Off-Broadway, regional theatres, and national and international tours and festivals plus many private and corporate events.

 Bruce and Jack were producers of the first-ever Broadway revival of the musical Pippin, which won the 2013 Tony Award, Drama Desk Award, Outer Critics Circle Award and Drama League Award for Best Musical Revival.
 They also produced the first national tour of Pippin and its award-winning cast album.
 Their production of the Pulitzer Prize-winning Clybourne Park won the 2012 Tony Award for Best Play.

 Their 70th Anniversary production of the classic Bernstein/Comden and Green musical On The Town garnered them Tony, Drama Desk, Outer Critics Circle and Drama League Award nominations.
 They also produced the Broadway revival of Kaufman and Hart’s hilarious comedy You Can’t Take It With You starring James Earl Jones (Tony, Outer Critics Circle and Drama League nominations); Andrew Lippa’s oratorio I Am Harvey Milk starring Kristin Chenoweth which they presented at Lincoln Center; and the West End production of Kander and Ebb’s final musical collaboration, The Scottsboro Boys, which received the London Critics Circle Award for Best Musical, the London Evening Standard Award for Best Musical and four Olivier Award nominations.

 In Los Angeles, their 2015 audience-immersive, environmental production of the legendary Carrie the Musical brought them a Los Angeles Drama Critics Circle Award and five Ovation Award nominations including Best Musical.
 Last season they also produced the Off Broadway productions of a new play Straight and the revival of the Tony Award-winning comedy The 39 Steps.